ESSS/alfasim-sdk/docs/source/02_alfasim_sdk_by_example.rst

 ------------------------

 |alfasim| provides hooks to customize the internal settings of the application that interacts internally with the solver and the application,
-some of this configurations are: creation of new secondary variables, and  or new phases/fields/layers to be used.
+some of this configurations are: the creation of new secondary variables, and  or new phases/fields/layers to be used.

 For this sample plugin, a new |s_variable| will be created, to track the temperature of [ ... needs more details ...].
-In order to create this variables, the hook |s_variable_hook| must be implemented from :file:`myplugin.py` file.
+To create these variables, the hook |s_variable_hook| must be implemented from :file:`myplugin.py` file.

 A ``SecondaryVariable`` can be used to [...], because [...].
 For the full documentation of the SecondaryVariable check the :ref:`api-variables-section` section.